marcosdima/AndroidNotificationPlugin/README.md

 ## Installation

 1. Download the `.zip` file of this repository.
+(Or just clone the repository)
 2. Extract it into your project under `res://addons/`.
    The structure should look like this: